The Monastery of Dečani

 The way the collection of books of the monastery of Dečani came into existence and the phases of the process can today be reconstructed only in part.
 Most of the books contain no information on when and where they were made and such information are difficult to identify.
 However, thanks to filigranologic research, the dates of manuscripts that were written on paper, and even their origin, have been fairly accurately identified, while some of the copyists have been identified by palaeographic research.
 These researches allow us to perceive at least the general historical outlines of the Monastery of Dečani's library.
 The main stimulus had, no doubt, come from the ktetor himself, King Sefan of Dečani, who in the Foundation Charter of the Monastery, among the gifts received, primarily cites books.
 Unfortunately, the quantities and the contents of the books are not known to us.

 Most of the preserved books originate from the time of foundation of the monastery and from the early period of its existence.
 Today we know that the monastery came into possession of two important books thanks to its first hegumen, Arsenije.
 One of the books is Typikon (now in the Russian National Library in St. Peterburg, F.p.I, No. 93), which was written by the “sinful” Dobreta, who lived at the time of King Stefan Dušan (1331–1346), and the other is Parenesis of Ephraim of Syria (now in the archives of Serbian Academy of Sciences and Arts, No. 60) which is a richly ornamented manuscript written in 1337 by an unknown author (fig. 14).
 One of the oldest preserved manuscripts is the Story of Barlaam and Joasaph (No. 100) from 1330–1340, with supplements from the 15th and 16th centuries.
 The story, with a very wide ideological scope, ranging from asceticism to royal ideology, was written by not less than five scribes and their handwritings have been accurately identified.
 Menaion No. 94 originates from approximately same period (fig. 15).
 It is a large book of 467 sheets, written in small semiuncial letters, in dark-brown and cinnabar ink.
 Its scribes were three monks – Jefrem, Nikola, and Georgije – and it was written in the period 1340–1350.
 In the 16th century the book was supplemented by a fourth scribe.
 The manuscript contains a number of very interesting notes made by the scribes: they made a neat account of their writing shares, complained about poor quality of paper that regrettably resulted in their errors, hasted writing and blank pages.
-One of the copyists convincingly described his own poor health that made his life miserable and eventually caused his death, which was conveyed to us by the scribe who took over his job on the book. fig. 16.
-Epistle Lectionary No. 25 The assumption that the already cited monk Jefrem, i.e. the scribe who in 1351 copied Homilies of Gregory the Theologian (No. 92), could be the famous ascetic born in Bulgaria, and later on the Serbian patriarch Jefrem, who in the third quarter of the 14th century led an ascetic life in hermitages near Dečani and Peć, is tempting, but poorly substantiated.
+One of the copyists convincingly described his own poor health that made his life miserable and eventually caused his death, which was conveyed to us by the scribe who took over his job on the book.
+The assumption that the already cited monk Jefrem, i.e. the scribe who in 1351 copied Homilies of Gregory the Theologian (No. 92), could be the famous ascetic born in Bulgaria, and later on the Serbian patriarch Jefrem, who in the third quarter of the 14th century led an ascetic life in hermitages near Dečani and Peć, is tempting, but poorly substantiated.
 The oldest library of the monastery of Dečani also contained richly ornamented books, which is witnessed by Epistle Lectionary No. 25, originating from 1350–1360 (fig. 16).
 Its text was written in uncial letters, in black and red ink, using blue and golden colours, and it begins with a very nice small flag of Byzantine type in tempera and gold.

 Although there are good reasons to assume that from the very beginning copying activities were practiced in the monastery itself, i.e. in its sketes, cells and estates, there are also facts showing that the brotherhood of Dečani very early turned to Hilandar for supply of books.
 Research of paper and watermarks led to the conclusion that as many as fourteen books from the period 1360–1370 were of the Hilandar origin, and it was also established that some of them were made by the most prominent Hilandar scribes.
 We shall mention only a few particularly interesting examples.
 “Heavenly Ladder” (No. 73) of John Climacus is one of the most influential books of Christian asceticism that was written by a Hilandar monk Josif Damjan about 1360.
 Pentekostarion (No. 62), called Lazarevac, originates approximately from the same period and displays very nice ornaments and calligraphic initials.
 The scribe Jov wrote down the following prayer at the end of the book: "My Lord Jesus Christ, I beseech thee with the prayer of Holy Mother who gave you birth and of all Saints to redeem the one who wrote these lines from eternal tortures – Jov the monk."
 The library of Monastery of Dečani had in its possession a copy of Tetraevangelion No.9 from about 1375–1380, the work of a famous scribe, “taha” monk Marko, the very same scribe who compiled the famous Collection of Lives of Serbian Saints and copied the Typikon of Hilandar (National Library of Serbia, No. 17), the only manuscript in the National Library of Serbia that “survived” German bombing in 1941.
 “Taha” Marko’s Tetraevangelion, of high artistic value, was written in uncial letters, in brown and red ink, and the flags and initials, illuminated in thick tempera and bright colours.
 The manuscript Homilies of Gregorios Palamas (No. 88), dating from 1360–70, has a prominent place in the Dečani collection (fig. 17).
 This anthology of statements and polemics of the famous Byzantine hesychast and his opponent Barlaam is important not only for being contemporary with the hesychastic conflict, but also for containing several texts that were not preserved in the Greek original source.
 Therefore, the manuscript is a must in studying of the Palamite movement which, as it is well known, had a decisive influence on the spiritual life of Byzantium in the second half of the 14th century.